norc-heal/heal-data-pkg-guide/docs/submit/open-access-now.md

 ##### Overview Resource Tracker

-1. Navigate to the edited Resource Tracker you saved in your "my-study-share-current-date" directory in the previous step.
+1. Create a copy of the Resource Tracker in your shareable data package folder and move that copy into your "my-study-share" folder.
+This will be your "Overview" Resource Tracker, which will indicate whether or not each file in the Resource Tracker is shared in the shareable data package.
-1. Add a column to the Resource Tracker called "open-access-now-shareable-data-pkg."
+2. Add a column to this Resource Tracker.
+A suggested name for this column might be "open-access-now-shareable-data-pkg."
-  2. For each row, enter a 1 if the file will be shared in this "open-access now" shareable data package.
+  1. For each row, enter a 1 if the file will be shared in this "open-access now" shareable data package.
 If not shared in this shareable data package, enter a 0.

 </div>